Shahida Jamil: Publications

 She has conducted an in-depth research study on different subjects such as Socio-Political Environment as an Element of Power and its impact on National Security, Crime Reporting, Internal Security Systems in South Asia & Dimensions of National Security etc.

 Teaching experience

-She has been teaching in SM Law College as a professor of law to LLB and LLM students for a long time.
-Now she is a visiting professor at School of Law at University of the Karachi.
-She has a firm grip on human rights and constitutional laws of the world.
+She has been teaching in SM Law College as a law professor for LLB and LLM programs for several years.
+Currently, she is serving as a visiting professor at the School of Law, University of Karachi.
+Her work focuses on human rights law and comparative constitutional law.

 Articles published by her include Independence of the Judiciary, International Humanitarian Law, The Daily News in 1992, The Legacy of Negativism, The Leader in 1995, In which the name of Allah is commemorated – Al-Quran, The Nation in 1997, and The Armed Forces and the Pakistan Movement, The Dawn in 1997.